chrislemke/ChatFred/README.md

 ## Configure the workflow (optional) 🦾
 You can tweak the workflow to your liking.
 The following parameters are available.
 Simply adjust them in the [workflow's configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - **ChatGPT history length**: ChatGPT can target previous parts of the conversation to provide a better result.
 This value determines how many previous steps of the conversation the model can see.
-Default: `4`.
+Default: `2`.
-- **InstructGPT model***: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci`.
+- **InstructGPT model**: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci`.
 This has no impact on the use of ChatGPT.
 Default: `Davinci`.
-- **Temperature***: The temperature determines how greedy the generative model is (between `0` and `2`).
+- **Temperature**: The temperature determines how greedy the generative model is (between `0` and `2`).
 If the temperature is high, the model can output words other than the highest probability with a fairly high probability.
 The generated text will be more diverse, but there is a higher probability of grammar errors and the generation of nonsense .
 Default: `0`.
-- **Maximum tokens***: The maximum number of tokens to generate in the completion.
-Default: `50`.
+- **Maximum tokens**: The maximum number of tokens to generate in the completion.
+Default (InstructGPT): `50`.
+Default (ChatGPT): `4096`.
 - **Top-p***: Top-p sampling selects from the smallest possible set of words whose cumulative probability exceeds probability p.
 In this way, the number of words in the set can be dynamically increased and decreased according to the nearest word probability distribution.
 Default: `1`.
-- **Frequency penalty***: A value between `-2.0` and `2.0`.
+- **Frequency penalty**: A value between `-2.0` and `2.0`.
 The frequency penalty parameter controls the model’s tendency to repeat predictions.
 Default: `0`.
-- **Presence penalty***: A Value between `-2.0` and `2.0`.
+- **Presence penalty**: A Value between `-2.0` and `2.0`.
 The presence penalty parameter encourages the model to make novel predictions.
 Default: `0`.
 - **Always read out reply**: If enabled, ChatFred will read out all replies automatically.
 Default: `off`.
 - **Always save conversation to file**: If enabled, all your request and ChatFred's replies will automatically be saved to a file (`{File directory}/ChatFred.txt`).
 Default: `off`.
 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
-Default: `off`.
+Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.

-***Only available for InstructGPT models.**

 You can find more information about the InstructGPT model's parameters [here](https://platform.openai.com/docs/api-reference/completions/create).

 ## Safety best practices 🛡️
 Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
+Please also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).

 ## What's next? 🚧
 Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.